ahmedzayan7920/mind-scribe/README.md

 </ol>

 <h2>Contributing</h2>
 <p>Contributions are welcome!
-To contribute to Note App, follow these steps:</p>
+To contribute to Mind Scribe, follow these steps:</p>
 <ol>
   <li><strong>Fork the Repository</strong></li>
   <li><strong>Create a New Branch</strong></li>